stephkoest/witchi/README.md

 ## Output
 - Pruned Alignment File: A new alignment file with reduced bias.
 - Statistical Reports: Summary of the pruning process, including Chi-square distributions and convergence metrics.
-- Future: Plots: Visual representation of the pruning impact on Chi-square distributions.

 ## How It Works
 **1. Read Alignment:**